lthei/PandA-25-26-IR-Starter-Repo-9/README.md

     either the value `DEFAULT` (yellow background variant) or `GREEN` (the new one).
 Save the current value to the `config.json` file so that users can permanently change their highlighting.

+3. Now that you are starting to become an OOP expert, you also notice that it would be cleaner to move the `save_config` function from the newly created `file_utilities` module into the `Configuration` class.
+   Since you are already familiar with this kind of refactoring, you move the function into the class, rename it to `save`, and update the corresponding code in `app.py` to use the new method.